HuangQiang/P2HNNS/README.md

 ### Step 3: Draw Figures

-Finally, we provide python scripts (ie, `plot.py` and `plot_heatmap.py`) to reproduce all of the figures that appeared in our SIGMOD 2021 paper.
+Finally, we provide python scripts (i.e., `plot.py` and `plot_heatmap.py`) to reproduce all of the figures that appeared in our SIGMOD 2021 paper.
 These two scripts require `python 3.7` (or higher versions) with **numpy, scipy, and matplotlib** installed.
-If you did not have them, please use `pip` to install them first.
+If not, please use `pip` to install them first.

 With the experimental results from Step 2, you can reproduce all of the figures with the following commands.